smikitky/chatgpt-md-translator/README.md

 This controls the randomness of the output.
 See the [official API docs](https://platform.openai.com/docs/api-reference/completions/create#completions/create-temperature).
 The default is `0.1`, which is intentionally much lower than the original ChatGPT API default (`1.0`).
 Since this tool works by splitting a file, too much randomness can lead to inconsistent translations.
 Experience suggests that a high value also increases the risk of breaking the markups or ignoring the instructions.

+### API Call Interval (`API_CALL_INTERVAL`)

+We will not call the API more frequently than this value (in seconds) to avoid [these rate limits](https://platform.openai.com/docs/guides/rate-limits/what-are-the-rate-limits-for-our-api).
+The default is 0, which means the API tries to translate all fragments simultaneously.
+This is especially useful when you're translating a huge file or when you're still a free trial user.

 ## CLI Options

-These can be used to override the settings in `.env`.
+These can be used to override the settings in the config file.

-Example: `npx ts-node-esm index.ts -m 4 -f 1000 learn/thinking-in-react.md`
+Example: `markdown-gpt-translator -m 4 -f 1000 learn/thinking-in-react.md`

-- `-m <model>`: Sets the language model (one of 'gpt-4', 'gpt-4-32k' or 'gpt-3.5-turbo').
-Shorthands are available ('4', '4large' and '3', respectively).
+- `-m <model>`: Sets the language model.
 - `-f <length>`: Sets the fragment size (in string length).
 - `-t <temperature>`: Sets the "temperature", or the randomness of the output.
 - `-i <seconds>`: Sets the API call interval.
-We will not call the API more frequently than this value (in seconds).
-The default is 0, which means the API tries to translate all fragments simultaneously.
-This is especially useful when you're translating a huge file, or when you're still a free trial user.

 ## Limitations

 - This tool does not do serious Markdown parsing for fragment splitting.
-The algorithm may fail on an atypical source file that has large _indented_ code blocks, has no line breaks, or has no blank lines.
+The algorithm may fail on an atypical source file that has large _indented_ code blocks, has no line breaks, or has no or very few blank lines.
 - The tool has not been tested with Markdown files outside of React Docs (react.dev), although I expect most potential problems can be solved by tweaking `instruction.md`.
 - Contents in code blocks (\`\`\`), including comments, are not translated.
 - The combination of this tool and GPT-4 should do 80% of the translation job, but be sure to review the result at your own responsibility.
 It sometimes ignores your instruction or outputs invalid Markdown, most of which are easily detectable and fixable with tools like VS Code's diff editor.